Euphorbia triangularis Desf. ex A.Berger

 Propagation: The easiest and fastest method of propagation for this plant is by using cuttings.
 It can also be grown from seeds, but it can be difficult to germinate, even hard to find.
 The best time to take cuttings is in spring or summer.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Euphorbia.

 Toxicity of Euphorbia triangularis

-E. triangularis produces a white milky sap that is toxic and can cause irritation to the skin and eyes.
-It is best to keep your plant away from children and pets.
+E. triangularis produces a toxic white milky sap that can cause irritation to the skin and eyes.
+Therefore, it is best to keep your plant away from children and pets.